Mohammadarman1357/customer-support-zone/README.md

 Create a README file to answer the following question-

  - What is JSX, and why is it used?
+ - Answer : JSX is a syntax extension for JavaScript that looks like HTML and is used in React to describe the UI.
  - What is the difference between State and Props?
+ - Answer : State is data managed within a component and can change over time; Props are read-only data passed from parent to child components.
  - What is the useState hook, and how does it work?
+ - Answer : useState is a React hook that lets you add state to functional components.
+It returns the state value and a function to update it.
  - How can you share state between components in React?
+ - Answer : You can share state between components by lifting state up to a common parent and passing it via props, or using Context API or state management libraries.
  - How is event handling done in React?
+ - Answer : Event handling in React is done using camelCase attributes like onClick and passing a function as the handler.

 ---